nacnudus/xltoken/README.md

 The end goal is to de-normalise shared formulas in tidyxl, where there is an [issue](https://github.com/nacnudus/tidyxl/issues/7) that explains all this much better.

+The function `xl_formula()` should return the formula you give it.
+Behind the scenes, it tokenizes it, and then pastes all the tokens back together into one string, so if it doesn't return the original, then something has gone wrong.
+The next is to return the parse tree, probably in a data frame, and check that it makes sense.

+### Simple tokeniser

+There's another function, `xl_ref()`, which calls a much simpler parser that only attempts to separate cell references from the rest of a formula, and returns a data frame of tokens.
+In doing so, it creates three types of tokens:
+`ref`, `text` and `other`.
+The `text` token is necessary because unless text is identified, its contents might be interpreted as a cell reference.

+The next steps are to construct a 'ref' object in C++ that can be kept as the master copy of a shared formula, and then offset by x rows and y columns to reconstruct the denormalised formulas.